 North Burnett Region Mayor

-Councillor Rachel Chambers brings a positive and enthusiastic approach to the North Burnett.
-Rachel is well skilled in business and education and passionate about people.
+Entering her second term as Mayor, Councillor Rachel Chambers continues to bring a positive and enthusiastic approach to the North Burnett.
+Mayor Chambers is well skilled in business and education and passionate about the people of the region.

-Rachel is determined to develop strong partnerships with community, private enterprise and all levels of government with particular emphasis on developing mutually beneficial projects with neighbouring councils of the region.
+Mayor Chambers is determined to develop strong partnerships with community, private enterprise and all levels of government whilst ensuring our people remain the anchor point to which all decisions are made.

 Councillor (Division 1)

 Cr Melinda Jones is no stranger to local government, having spent part of her career in community development, economic development and tourism with NBRC.
 Cr Jones brings a diverse skillset to the team with over 20 years’ experience working in tourism, economic and community development, hospitality and recently within the disability sector.
 She has worked across both private and not-for-profit sectors as well as government at both a local and federal level.

 Since early 2019, Cr Jones has been employed as the North Burnett Community Capacity Builder with APM – partners in the community for the National Disability Insurance Scheme (NDIS).
 This role is about identifying gaps within the communities of the North Burnett and building the communities’ capacity to create a more inclusive community, a position that Cr Jones is able to continue in a part-time capacity alongside being the Councillor for Division 1.